kkibria/dev_cookbook/docs/_topics/svelte.md

 Binding will keep component parameter ``param1`` and parent variable ``data`` always in sync.
 When components updates ``param1`` it will be immediately reflected in ``data``.
 Parent can bind ``data`` with multiple components and they all will be in sync as well.

+There is no spread style binding syntax supported.

 There is a short hand syntax available for binding in the case when parameter name and variable name are the same.
 ```auto